Mark F. Ryan: Education

 In Uí Mháine, Ryan attended school held in a barn.
 The teaching was very poor, spelling being the only subject.
 The instruction was given entirely in English, a strap being used to punish the boys every time Irish was spoken.
 The second school he attended was in Kilconly, and was held in the chapel, with parish priest Father James Gibbons' permission.
 The instruction here was much better and consisted of reading, writing and arithmetic, again entirely in English.

 He would go on to attend schools at Lissaleen (Lios an Lín) and at Tubberoe.
 As with the previous schools, instruction was entirely in English, although according to Ryan every child in the parish knew Irish.

 The National School system at the time was strongly opposed by the Catholic Archbishop MacHale who claimed it was a Protestant proselytising agency.
 The first Commissioner appointed to serve on the National Board was the Protestant Archbishop of Dublin, Dr Richard Whately, who attempted to establish a national and non-sectarian system of education in Ireland, on the basis of common instruction for Protestants and Catholics alike in literary and moral subjects, religious instruction being taken apart, similar to the template, almost 200 years later, on which integrated education in Northern Ireland is based.

 Catholic archbishop William Crolly offered conditional support but the opposition of the newly- appointed ultramontanist Catholic Archbishop of Dublin, Paul Cullen, made the plan impossible.

 Ryan opined that Whately's system was "National" only in name.

 Irish Republican Brotherhood

 Ryan was recruited to the Irish Republican Brotherhood by Michael Davitt in 1865.
-He joined the Supreme Council of the IRB, was leader of the Irish National Alliance (1895) and was a founder-member of the Irish Literary Society.
+He was on the Supreme Council of the IRB in the 1870's, was leader of the Irish National Alliance (1895) and was a founder-member of the Irish Literary Society and the Gaelic League of London (GLL).
+The GLL had success in the Irish community of London.
+Ryan regarded the GLL as: "a powerful de-anglicizing and educational agency."

 Ryan composed an autobiography entitled Fenian Memories.
 Ryan, in the forward to his autobiography wrote that, next to his religion, Fenianism had been the most important thing in his life.